 The All-Atlantic Marine Biotechnology Initiative (AA-BIOTECMAR) is a collective effort to support the development of new and emerging technologies intended to improve human health, encouraging the sustainable use of marine resources through marine biotechnology and advanced technologies in aquaculture, food production, fisheries management, and environmental monitoring.
 AA-BIOTECMAR will promote collaboration among countries of the Belem and Galway statements through workshops and technical visits, identify best methodologies for technology transfer, promote outreach and engage ocean leaders to support the blue growth.

-The Joint Pilot Action Marine Biotechnology Initiative for the Atlantic (BIOTECMAR) aims to foster collaborations across governments, academic, and private sectors in the sector of Marine Biotechnology.
+The Joint Pilot Action Marine Biotechnology Initiative for the Atlantic (BIOTECMAR) aims to foster collaborations across governments, academic, and private sectors in the field of Marine Biotechnology (the industrial, medical, or environmental application of biological resources from the sea).
 It also aims to create mechanisms of technology transfer and promote the development of new marine biotechnology companies at the Atlantic Ocean level.
 It will achieve these aims through a systemic approach, including i. mechanisms to promote networking and engagement of the partners, ii. technology transfer and R&I sharing, and iii. capacity building and ocean leaders development.

 Marine biodiversity is a major untapped resource, especially in countries with high endemic biodiversity.
-New technologies will be necessary to harness the full potential of marine biodiversity to deliver products and services, from the production of biofuels, food, feedstuffs to the discovery of new biomaterials, cosmetics, pharmaceuticals.
-Marine biotechnology is the industrial, medical, or environmental application of biological resources from the sea.
+New technologies will be necessary to harness the full potential of marine biodiversity to deliver products and services, from the production of biofuels, food, feedstuffs to the discovery of new biomaterials, cosmetics, and pharmaceuticals.

 To achieve the goals established for this Joint Action, several activities are planned to be realized: